aarondwi/together/README.md

 4. This library will never include `panic` handling, because IMO, it is a bad practice. `panic` should only be used when keep going is dangerous for integrity, and the best solution is to just **crash**.
 If you (or library you are using) still insist to use `panic`, please catch it and return error instead.
-5. Even though this library lets you easily get high throughput, be cautious with locking inside database.
+5. Even though this library lets you easily get high throughput, be cautious with record locking/isolation level.
-One blocked row may block entire batch.
+One conflicting record may rollback entire batch.

 TODO
 -------------------------